 bug.
-Hot words, indicative of blows, were passed but Zorncaux weakened.
+Hot words, indicative of blows, were passed but Zorneaux weakened.
 Mr. Porter then offered to place in the hands of the writer \$100, to be given to the company upon the com-pletion of the work, but the agent would not accept this.
-"I don't know who these people are." said Mr. Porter, "They may drive nalls in the walls, stick up the decora-tions and go off and leave them for all I know.
+"I don't know who these people arc." said Mr. Porter.
+"They may drive nails in the walls, stick up the decora-tions and go off and leave them for alt I know.
 Or, they might destroy con-siderable property in taking down the decorations and then where would we be?
-The American Decorating com-pany also signed a contract to decor-ate the hotel but repudated the same, informing me they could not fulfill the contract.
+The American Decorating com-pany also signed a contract to decor-ate the hotel but repudiated the same, informing me they could not fulfill the contract.
 Then along come these peo-ple trying to take advantage of me.
-I propose to file a suit against the con-cern and the matter is now in the hands of my attorney."
+I propose to file a suit against the con-cern and the matter is now in the hands of my attorney." hands of my attorney."